imagej/imagej.github.io/_pages/scripting/clojure.md

 When done, just run the {% include bc path='PlugIns|Scripting|Refresh Clojure Scripts'%} plugin.

 Once saved and in the menus, you need *not* call refresh scripts ever again for that script.
 Just edit and save it's text file, and run it again from the menus.
-Next time Fiji opens, the script will automatically appear in the menus.
+Next time ImageJ2 opens, the script will automatically appear in the menus.

 See [Scripting Help](/scripting) for more details, including how to use the built-in dynamic interpreter.

 ## Example Clojure plugins included in Fiji

-Open the plugins/Examples/ folder in Fiji installation directory.
-You'll find three Clojure examples:
+The [Fiji](/software/fiji) distribution of ImageJ2 includes some Clojure examples:

 -   {% include github repo='fiji' branch='master' path='plugins/Examples/Multithreaded_Image_Processing.clj' label='Multithreaded_Image_Processing.clj' %}: illustrate, with macros (via [defmacro](http://clojure.org/macros#toc9)), how to automatically multithread the processing of an image using arbitrary subdivision of the image, such as one line per thread, for as many threads as cores the CPU has.
 -   {% include github repo='fiji' branch='master' path='plugins/Examples/blend_two_images.clj' label='blend_two_images.clj' %}: illustrates how to open two images from an URL, and blend the gray image into each channel of the color image.